Skip to main content

 Hooks

 Hooks are deterministic scripts that run at specific points in the code generation process, enabling real-time security reviews and policy enforcement.
-Hooks are automatically enabled in the latest version of the Corridor extension.
+Hooks are automatically set up by the Corridor CLI.

 MCP compliance